inviqa/harness-base-php/UPGRADE.md

 ## Upgrading from 1.1.x to 1.2.x

+### Chrome

+Chrome is yet to release linux amd64 binaries so docker services `chrome` and `lighthouse` will use Chromium instead for the time being.

+Chrome fails to start if trying the linux/amd64 docker image on arm64 hosts due to qemu errors.

+Chromium will have fewer fonts that are not FOSS, and the vendor does not support software 3D rendering, so it will be switched back in a later harness release to Chrome once a arm64 release is made.

 ### MySQL

 MySQL has been upgraded from 5.7 to 8.0 in platforms that use it.
 This is so arm64 images can be